 - Taking a lunch break and leaving the office for a short while

 To be frank, it’s not always going to work perfectly, so it’s important to be flexible in your approach to boundaries and understand that sometimes boundaries may move in certain situations.
 Plus if you feel your boundaries have been crossed, it’s best to address the situation there and then in a polite but assertive manner.

 It’s also important to remember that boundary setting should never be about resentment nor be created in a time of resentment.
 They are a strategy that is put into place to provide you with more balance and promote a more healthier productive lifestyle.

-In this week's episode of Fast Track Podcast, I spoke to Jill Hannaford, Technical Services Leader, GHD Group, where we outline what it means to set boundaries in the modern workplace and Jill's shares with the listeners her personal strategy for managing boundaries at work.
-You can listen to this episode here.
+In this episode of the Fast Track podcast, I spoke to Jill Hannaford, Technical Services Leader, GHD Group, where we outline what it means to set boundaries in the modern workplace and Jill’s shares with the listeners her personal strategy for managing boundaries at work.

 Have a great week and remember, whatever you do, make good choices.